Pylons/pyramid/docs/narr/introduction.rst

-Before I started :mod:`repoze.bfg`, I considered the using Zope 3 application server machinery, but it turned out that it had become even more indirect than the Zope 2 machinery it aimed to replace.
+Before I started :mod:`repoze.bfg`, I considered the using Zope 3 application server machinery, but it turned out that it had become more indirect than the Zope 2 machinery it aimed to replace, which didn't fulfill the goal of simplification.
 I also considered using Django, or Pylons, but neither of those frameworks offer much along the axes of traversal, contextual declarative security, or application extensibility; these were features I had become accustomed to as a Zope developer.